What is it?

 Sign in directly in the Zoom desktop app:

-- Follow the instructions this link:
+- Follow the instructions in the video found at this link:

 Here are some general tips for all Zoom meeting participants, presenters and students, for getting ready to participate in a Zoom session: